jonaprieto/athena/README.md

 ```

 As we can see in the Agda code showed above, the term `proof`,
-the proof-term of the Metis derivation is referring to the proof-
+the proof-term of the Metis derivation is referring to the
-terms `proof₀` and `proof₁`.
+proof-terms `proof₀` and `proof₁`.
 Recall, Metis stripes the goal
 into subgoals to prove it.
 Therefore, these terms are the proof-terms
-for the refutations of the subgoals s_{1} and s₂.
+for the refutations of the subgoals s₁ and s₂.
 We show in the
 following sections the respective natural deduction trees for these
 refutations.